Payments on account in FreeAgent

 For example, if you’re preparing your 2021/22 tax return (the return that covers the tax year that runs to 5th April 2022), FreeAgent will show you how much you can expect to pay on account for 2022/23.

 If you want to make payments on account, you’ll need to complete the ‘Underpaid tax’ section on the Main Return page.
+If you have not completed the first Self Assessment return in your FreeAgent account, please see below for more details.

 To do this, select the 'Main Return’ tab.